Apex Cardiology Offers Nuclear Stress Test

-The term nuclear cardiology, sometimes referred to as nuclear stress test or stress cardiolite study, nuclear cardiac imaging is used in conjunction with stress testing to improve the detection of coronary artery blockages.
+The term nuclear cardiology sometimes referred to as a nuclear stress test or stress cardiolite study, nuclear cardiac imaging is used in conjunction with stress testing to improve the detection of coronary artery blockages.
 Patients undergo an injection of a short-acting radioactive substance prior to and during treadmill exercise.

 The patient then lies under a “gamma" camera while a computer collects information and creates a detailed image of the heart muscle.
 This image allows the cardiologist to detect coronary artery blockages by looking for past and potential future heart muscle damage.

-Over the years, the team of doctors at Apex Cardiology has had the chance to encounter the full spectrum of nuclear cardiology procedures.
+Over the years, the team of doctors at Apex Cardiology has had the chance to encounter the full spectrum of nuclear stress test procedures.
 Here is just some of what our years of experience have taught us.

 The resulting images can be used to spot signs of coronary heart disease and can even gauge the potential severity of possible future heart attacks.
 What’s more, nuclear cardiographs gives your doctor insights into the susceptibility of to future heart complications – particularly heart attacks.
 Such images inform your doctor as to the size of your heart muscle and its level of function.
 These images allow cardiologists to prescribe medications and refer you for further testing.
 In any case, nuclear cardiology is the starting point for many patients with susceptibility to heart problems.